srsholmes/snapshot-env/README.md

 `output`

-This should be the directory of the outputted folder.
+This should be the directory of the output of the `build` command.

 `commit`